 The MPO and member jurisdictions along the NC 73 corridor have actively participated in the NC 73 Transportation and Land Use Corridor Plan.
 This effort is a coordinated land use and multimodal transportation plan for a 35 mile corridor from Lincolnton to the Concord/Kannapolis area.
-The CR MPO maintains planning jurisdiction over the segment between I-85 and the joint MPO/CRTPO Boundary.
-The Study includes an access management strategy, various road typologies, bicycle and pedestrian accommodations, etc. As part of this study, several priority segments were identified to be funded through the State TIP and did received construction funds in FY 2022 in the most recent STIP.
+The CR MPO maintains planning jurisdiction over the segment between I-85 and the joint MPO/ CRTPO Boundary.
+The Study includes an access management strategy, various road typologies, bicycle and pedestrian accommodations, etc. As part of this study, several priority segments were identified to be funded through the State TIP at one point.
+It is now a partially funded project with right-of-way funds in FY 2029 in the most recent item N of the STIP.

-Projected traffic along this corridor ranges from 30,000 vehicles per day in 2025 at the MPO Boundary/County Line to 44,000 vehicles per day at I-85.
-These estimates represent a 50 percent increase in traffic over current traffic.
+Projected traffic along this corridor ranges from 32,000 vehicles per day in 2040 at the MPO Boundary/County Line to 40,000 vehicles per day at I-85.
+These estimates represent a 45 percent increase in traffic over current traffic.
 Future land use could include residential densities ranging from 1 to 3 units per acre with a mix of employment between the Kannapolis Parkway and I-85.
 More specifically, a Neighborhood Center is to be located at Poplar Tent Road and Mixed-Use Centers are to be located at NC 73/Odell School Road, I-85/NC 73 and at the Kannapolis Parkway and I-85.
 In addition, a village node will be located in the area around Moss Creek, in the southwest quadrant of the intersection of NC 73 and Odell School Road.